dferber90/meteor-graph-api-get-profile-picture/README.md

 # Graph API

-This package allows you to get a users profile picture url from Facebook.
+This package allows you to get a users profile picture from Facebook.

 See [the core package](https://github.com/dferber90/meteor-graph-api).